Australia Explores Solar Manufacturing Independence in Response to Global Supply Chain Risks

 Credit: aboodi vesakaran/Pexels

-The Australian Agency (ARENA) has released a report outlining the country's potential to establish a photovoltaic (PV) manufacturing base, aligning with global trends to reduce dependence on foreign energy sources.
+The Australian Agency (ARENA) has released a report outlining the country's potential to establish a solar photovoltaic (PV) manufacturing base, aligning with global trends to reduce dependence on foreign energy sources.

-The Silicon To Solar study by ARENA proposes a pathway for to develop 10GW of (poly-si) purification capacity and 5GW of ingot, wafer, cell, and module production capacity by 2030.
+The To Solar study by ARENA proposes a pathway for Australia to develop 10GW of (poly-si) purification capacity and 5GW of ingot, wafer, cell, and module production capacity by 2030.
 The report emphasizes the need for a domestic manufacturing base to enhance job creation, attract investments, and diversify the economy while securing the supply chain.

 Recognizing the concentration of the solar PV supply chain in China, the report underscores the importance of policy as the key driver for manufacturing potential.
 It suggests a combination of incentives for domestic products and sanctions on imports within a supportive policy ecosystem.